-While this is still much the case in the protocol area which only allows you to switch between UDP and TCP, there have been some new additions.
+While this is still much the case, the protocol area that allowed you to switch between OpenVPN UDP and OpenVPN TCP, has some new additions, namely the Lightway protocol.

-Namely, the ‘Split Tunneling’ feature that allows you to set specific apps to fall outside the VPN connection (when connected) to prioritise speeds over security when needed.
-The new ‘Network Protection’ feature that acts as a Kill Switch and allows you to remain connected to your local networks.
+The ‘Split Tunneling' feature allows you to set specific apps to fall outside the VPN connection (when connected) to prioritise speeds over security when needed.
+The new ‘Network Protection' or ‘Network Lock' feature that acts as a Kill Switch and allows you to remain connected to your local networks.

-If you’re a user of either the iPhone or iPad, then you’re also catered for.
+If you're a user of either the iPhone or iPad (iOS users), then you're also catered for.

-The app sports a much similar layout to their Android counterpart and also looks visually identical to their desktop apps.
+The ExpressVPN iOS app sports a much similar layout to its Android counterpart and also looks visually identical to their desktop apps.

 We especially like this because it allows you to move seamlessly between devices.
 Some other providers have different designs for each device type which can become confusing.

-Again, connect was easy to make by clicking the large ‘Power Button’ which connects you to the nearest and most efficient server.
+Again, the connection was easy to make by clicking the large ‘Power Button' which connects you to the nearest and most efficient ExpressVPN server.

 Selecting a different country is also straightforward and each country is split into various locations or you can use their ‘Recommended' list.

-A neat feature that stood out is you can take advantage of a 7-day free trial which isn’t available on other platforms.
-You’ll need to cancel before the 7-days elapses.
-Otherwise you’ll be charged but it’s a great way to try the service without payment.
+A neat feature that stood out is you can take advantage of a 7-day free trial that isn't available on other platforms.
+You'll need to cancel before the 7-days elapses.
+Otherwise, you'll be charged but it's a great way to try the service without payment.

-The iOS apps make use of the IKEv2 protocol only so if you need access to another type of protocol you’ll need to set it up manually.
+The ExpressVPN iOS apps make use of the IKEv2 protocol only so if you need access to another type of protocol, you'll need to set it up manually.
 However, this is more a limitation of iOS rather than the ExpressVPN app and it does help with speeds.

-Desktop apps are available for Windows and Mac OS systems so just like mobile devices you’re covered with almost all traditional computers.
+Desktop VPN apps are available for Windows, Mac OS, and Chromebook systems so just like mobile devices you're covered with almost all traditional computers.

-Both Windows and Mac apps also sport the new interface from a couple of years back and like the mobile apps, nothing in the visual sense has changed since our review last year.
+Both Windows and Mac apps also sport the new interface from a couple of years back and like the mobile VPN app, nothing in the visual sense has changed since our review last year.

-We liked the ‘Split Tunnelling’ option which allows you to select individual apps to fall outside the VPN connection (VPN tunnel), something that all VPNs should have in my opinion.
+We liked the ‘Split Tunneling' option, which allows you to select individual apps to fall outside the VPN connection (VPN tunnel), something that all VPNs should have in my opinion.
 It also helps with speeds.

-In comparison to the competition, their desktop apps are not only easier to use but in our tests we found them to connect faster, especially when using the Lightway protocol.
+In comparison to the competition, the ExpressVPN desktop apps are not only easier to use but in our tests, we found them to connect faster, especially when using the Lightway protocol.
 Definitely, one to add to your desktop security arsenal.

-As with their mobile and desktop counterparts, they’re all simple to use and offer quick connection.
+As with their mobile and desktop counterparts, all of these VPN apps are simple to use and offer a quick connection.

 We found the ExpressVPN app for Fire TV to be one of the best.

-A standout feature is the app launch bar which is displayed after connection.
+A standout feature is the ExpressVPN app launch bar which is displayed after connection.

-Here you can configure a couple of your most commonly used apps to be available within one-click, a blessing on the Fire TV interface.
+Here you can configure a couple of your most commonly used apps to be available within one click, a blessing on the Fire TV interface.
 No matter what device you want to use the VPN on, ExpressVPN has an app for you and you have no excuse not to use ExpressVPN.

-ExpressVPN’s range of apps all come with the ability to protect your DNS requests through their encrypted servers.
-What this means in layman’s terms is any web addresses you enter will be sent through ExpressVPN rather than your ISP.
+ExpressVPN's range of VPN apps all come with the ability to protect your DNS requests through their encrypted servers.
+What this means in layman's terms is any web addresses you enter will be sent through ExpressVPN rather than your Internet Service Provider.

 Does ExpressVPN support browser extensions?

-ExpressVPN supports both Chrome and Firefox with browser extensions.
+ExpressVPN supports Google Chrome, Mozilla Firefox, and Microsoft Edge with browser extensions.

-If you’re after lightweight protection then a browser extension can come in useful and thankfully ExpressVPN offers support for two of the most commonly used browsers.
+If you're after lightweight protection, then a browser extension can come in useful and thankfully ExpressVPN offers support for three of the most commonly used browsers.